KurroLopez/iris-openai/README.md

 ## How to Test it
 There is a demo created in this composition to check the connection with OpenAI.

 Also, there is a Postman collection exported to test.
-It's prepared to connecto with Docker compose.
+It's prepared to connect with Docker compose.

 ![](Demo.OpenAi.Postman.png)